-Final grades are assigned as follows: A, B, C, D, D\, F, F\, FA, FAN, S, U, CR, NC, P, I, IP, W, AU and NR.
+Final grades are assigned as follows: A, B+, B, C+, C, D+, D, D, F, F, F, FA, FA, FAN, S, U, CR, NC, P, I, IP, W, AU and NR.
 The following explanations and grade points apply:

-- A = Passing and 4 quality points per hour attempted. - B = Passing and 3 quality points per hour attempted. - C = Passing and 2 quality points per hour attempted. - D = Passing and 1 quality point per hour attempted. - D\ = Grade has been replaced, not counted in GPA (see Grade Adjustment Policy). - F = Failure and 0 quality points per hour attempted. - F\ = Grade has been replaced, not counted in GPA (see Grade Adjustment Policy). - FA = Failure due to absence and 0 quality points per hour attempted.
-FAN= Failure to attend developmental courses (not counted in GPA). - FA\ = Grade has been replaced, not counted in GPA (see Grade Adjustment Policy). - S = Passing and 0 quality points, but the hours attempted are not included in grade point average determinations. - U = Failure and 0 quality points, but the hours attempted are not included in grade point average determinations. - CR = Passing for developmental course work and 0 quality points, but the hours attempted are not included in grade point determinations. - NC = Failure for developmental course work and 0 quality points, but the hours attempted are not included in grade point determinations. - P = Passing for nontraditional course work and 0 quality points, but the hours attempted are not included in grade point determinations. - I = Incomplete and 0 quality points per hour attempted until resolution and a final grade is assigned.
-A one-year statute of limitations exists for grade changes.
+- A = Passing and 4 quality points per hour attempted. - B+ = Passing and 3.33 quality points per hour attempted. - B = Passingand3quality pointsperhourattempted. - C+ = Passing and 2.33 quality points per hour attempted. - C = Passing and 2 quality points per hour attempted. - D+ = Passing and 1.33 quality points per hour attempted. - D = Passing and 1 quality point per hour attempted. - D = Grade has been replaced, not counted in GPA (see Grade Adjustment Policy). - F = Failure and 0 quality points per hour attempted. - F = Grade has been replaced, not counted in GPA (see Grade Adjustment Policy). - F = Grade has been replaced, not counted in GPA (see Repeat-to-Replace Policy). - FA = Failure due to absence and 0 quality points per hour attempted.
+FAN= Failure to attend developmental courses (not counted in GPA). - FA = Grade has been replaced, not counted in GPA (see Grade Adjustment Policy). - FA = Grade has been replaced, not counted in GPA (see Repeat-to-Replace Policy) - S = Passing and 0 quality points, but the hours attempted are not included in grade point average determinations. - U = Failure and 0 quality points, but the hours attempted are not included in grade point average determinations. - CR = Passing for developmental course work and 0 quality points, but the hours attempted are not included in grade point determinations. - NC = Failure for developmental course work and 0 quality points, but the hours attempted are not included in grade point determinations. - P = Passing for nontraditional course work and 0 quality points, but the hours attempted are not included in grade point determinations. - I = Incomplete and 0 quality points per hour attempted until resolution and a final grade is assigned.
+A one-year statute of limitations exists for grade changes. - IP = In progress and 0 quality points, but the hours attempted are not included in grade point determinations.
+This grade is used only for AUM courses currently in progress, courses for which the student has preregistered and for students who have cross-enrolled at another institution but the final grades have not yet been received. - W = Withdrawal and 0 quality points, but the hours attempted are not included in grade point average determinations. - AU = Audit with 0 quality points and 0 hours attempted.

-- IP = In progress and 0 quality points, but the hours attempted are not included in grade point determinations.
-This grade is used only for AUM courses currently in progress, courses for which the student has preregistered and for students who have cross-enrolled at another institution but the final grades have not yet been received. - W = Withdrawal and 0 quality points, but the hours attempted are not included in grade point average determinations. - AU = Audit with 0 quality points and 0 hours attempted. - NR = No grade reported (administrative procedure) and also used for audit students not meeting the attendance requirement.
+NR = No grade reported (administrative procedure) and also used for audit students not meeting the attendance requirement.